dequis/tmux-url-select/README.md

 ## Installation

-Place it somewhere in your path and `chmod +x` it.
+Place it somewhere in your path with name `tmux-url-select` and `chmod +x` it.

+Add this to your `.tmux.conf`:

+    bind some-key-here run tmux-url-select

+Where some-key-here is any key you want to use to start url selection.
+Personally I use "z" which is an unused keybinding that is really close to my tmux prefix key (`` ` ``)

+    bind z run tmux-url-select

+## Usage

+Once you're inside tmux-url-select, keybindings:

+ * `j`: down
+ * `k`: up
+ * `0`-`9`: select link by number
+ * `y`: yank (copy to clipboard)
+ * Enter: open link
+ * `q`: quit

+You can't use arrow keys because those are more complex than a single ascii character.

 ## Configuration